 What is social distancing?

 Social distancing measures are designed to decrease our level of interaction to reduce the transmission of COVID-19.
-On 11 May 2020, the government updated it's social distancing measures for people living in England.
+The Government is regularly updating these as they start to ease restrictions and these will differ across the UK.

 Please note, this guidance applies to England only.
 People in Wales, Scotland and Northern Ireland should follow the information given below.